From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of thousands of animals.

-H. 4131: An Act further regulating the enforcement of illegal hunting practices
+H. 4442: An Act further regulating the enforcement of illegal hunting practices

 Protect tourism and local business: Illegal hunting, trapping, and fishing jeopardizes the livelihood of people and businesses that rely on a thriving ecosystem.
 When wildlife violators illegally fish in our lakes, rivers, and streams, taking fish out of season or over the legal limit, they exploit the Commonwealth’s natural resources and steal revenue from constituents who make a living off the water.
-These wildlife violators threaten the welfare and conservation of native species important to our ecosystems and economy and steal from lawful fishing businesses, recreational sportsmen, and wildlife watchers.
+These wildlife violators threaten the welfare and conservation of native species important to our ecosystems and economy and steal from lawful fishing businesses, recreational sportsmen and women, and wildlife watchers.

 Join the Interstate Wildlife Violator Compact: Massachusetts is the only state in the country that is not a member of this nationwide law enforcement network.
 The second to last state, Hawaii, joined in July, 2021.
 As a non-member, Massachusetts does not benefit from the network that has been helping wildlife agencies increase compliance with wildlife laws for 25 years.
 Joining the compact would prevent wildlife violators who have lost their hunting, trapping, or fishing privileges in member states from coming to Massachusetts to circumvent their license revocations.
 It would also give our wildlife agency access to a database of wildlife violators, allowing us to choose to enforce a reciprocal license suspension or revocation, if we have a similar law and penalty (i.e., if the wildlife violation they were convicted of warranted a license revocation in their home state is also a license-revocable offense in Massachusetts).